trueberryless/the-thinking-hub/src/content/posts/critical-thinking.md

 This is where the "Probabilistic Worldview" comes in.
 Instead of asking "Is this true?", you should ask "How likely is this to be true?"
 You treat knowledge not as a binary switch (True/False), but as a confidence slider (0% to 100%).

 A good argument is simply a process that moves that slider.
 It provides premises that make the conclusion _more likely_ to be true.
-You will never reach 100% certainty—that doesn't exist outside of pure mathematics—but you can reach a level of confidence high enough to act upon.
+You will never reach 100% certainty — that doesn't exist outside of pure mathematics — but you can reach a level of confidence high enough to act upon.

 ### The Doubt Factory and The "One Study" Fallacy